LeMonoXx/WoWClassic-IrreplaceableItems/README.md

-# WoWClassic-IrreplaceableItems
+# (WoW Classic) IrreplaceableItems
-Addon that tells you when you just got an irreplaceable Items throw a quest
+Addon that tells you when you just got an irreplaceable item through  a quest